Early this morning, like every year, the Smithfield Christmas auction takes place outside Hart's Of Smithfield in London's meat market.

 https://www.ianvisits.co.uk/blog/2020/01/08/plans-for-a-post-meat-market-smithfield-unveiled/

-So this gallery might be the last document of the Smithfield auction on this site.
+So, this gallery might be the last document of the Smithfield auction on the site.